Getting Started with Barrd

 - Project-specific customization — placeholders for your stack, patterns, and domain terms

-There's also a setup guide (get_template({name: "template_guide"})) that walks through customization step by step — which sections to keep, which to remove, and how to adapt examples to your tech stack.
+A companion setup guide (get_template({name: "template_guide"})) walks through customization: which sections to keep, which to remove, how to adapt examples to your stack.

 - Shared projects — all team members see the same tasks and plans